quasilyte/roboden-game/README.md

 * darwin/arm64 and darwin/amd64
 * js/wasm

-It's also tested it on Steam Deck.
+It's also tested on Steam Deck.